emonimran/Warehouse-ManagementSurvey-Robot/Readme.txt

 Overview
-This project is developed using Webots, an open-source robot simulator.
-It includes custom controller code and a simulation environment.
+Warehouse Management Survey Robot
+Flawless detection of tagged products by automating the process of warehouse management using a robot simulation.
+Implemented in Python 3, this project reduces the survey time by approximately 60% compared to traditional human-based approaches.

+Features
+Efficient and automated warehouse survey process.

+Product detection via simulation.

+Seamless integration with Webots simulation environment.

+Technology
+Simulation Software: Webots

+Programming Language: Python 3

 Project Structure
-controllers/: Contains all the controller code used in the simulation.
+controllers/: Contains all the controller code, including the main script complete.py.

-worlds/: Includes the Webots world file (.wbt) which defines the simulation environment.
+worlds/: Includes the Webots world file Re_edit31.wbt which defines the simulation environment.

 Getting Started
-Open Webots and load the .wbt file located in the worlds/ folder.
+Install and open Webots.

+Load the world file:
+worlds/Re_edit31.wbt

+Select the controller script:
+controllers/complete.py

-Run the simulation to see the robot behavior controlled by the scripts in the controllers/ folder.
+Run the simulation to see the robot survey system in action.

 Requirements
 Webots (latest version recommended)

+Python 3

 Notes
-Make sure to follow Webots setup instructions and place the project in an appropriate directory structure so that it can be recognized correctly.
+Ensure the project directory is placed in the correct structure recognized by Webots for seamless simulation execution.